Calgary Real Estate November 2013 Monthly Housing Statistics

 The overall inventory levels of condominium apartments remained at 26 percent than when compared to 2012.
 Nonetheless, new listings were at 23 percent while sales growth was at 20 percent.
 The total year-to-date sales activity also increased by 15 percent to 3,787 units.

 Condominium townhouse sales saw a 21 percent increase when compared to last year, with a total of 3,002 sold within the first 11 months of 2013.
 The condominium townhouse sector has recorded the largest increase in sales when compared to other sectors of the market.

 Sales growth in the communities surrounding Calgary has also outpaced sales growth within the city.
-This is largely because these communities offer a family-friendly environment while costing far less than properties within the city.
+This is large because these communities offer a family-friendly environment while costing far less than properties within the city.